Letitia Ann Clark

 Letitia Clark is a food writer, illustrator and chef.
 She graduated from Leiths in 2010.
 Her first book, Bitter Honey: recipes and stories from Sardinia, was published in 2020.
 Her second book, La Vita è Dolce, was published in summer 2021.
+She is currently working on two more cookbooks and starting to host cookery workshops and culinary tours.

 Life before Leiths